 No one can tell which trade doctrine will prevail.
 Yet, TPP is essential to U.S diplomacy and the Chinese efforts to set up two distinct trade areas clearly are like a thorn in President Obama’s foot.
 In fact, despite being left aside of TPP, China has become a serious competitor to Asia-Pacific trade diplomacy.

 No one knows whether TPP will work either, or if it will be approved by U.S Congress at all.
-The U.S-led pact has been signed already so it could obviously be effective sooner than FTAAP (which is so far a big idea to be realized around 2025) but it was obtained after quite a struggle and might overall have less impact in terms of international trade liberalization, especially if China is left outside.
+The U.S-led pact has been signed already so it could obviously be effective sooner than FTAAP (which is so far a big idea to be realized around 2025, alongside the China 2025 plan) but it was obtained after quite a struggle and might overall have less impact in terms of international trade liberalization, especially if China is left outside.